NinjaRMM/ninjarmm_screening/README.md

 Please make sure all of the following are checked:
 1. The code compiles and runs without errors.
 2. There should be meaningful feedback provided for the sample code in the code review.
-3. Provide a README.txt in the base folder with your full name and anything you would like us to know.
-This helps us to correlate your resume to your screening.

-We will close out your pull request once we notice your submission and begin review as quickly as possible.

 Happy coding!